Dengyuemed/dengyuemed.github.io/_posts/2026-02-28-when-patients-cant-find-their-medicine.md

 description: "An in-depth analysis of structural changes in China’s pharmaceutical supply chain and the evolving role of specialty exporters in oncology and rare disease markets."
 ---

+## When Patients Can’t Find Their Medicine
+### What Is Changing in China’s Pharmaceutical Supply Chain?

 ![DengYueMed Supply Chain](/assets/images/supply-chain.png)

 To many people, medicine is simply a box dispensed at a hospital pharmacy.